hashicorp/terraform-provider-azurestack/website/docs/authenticating_via_service_principal.html.markdown

 # Azure Stack Provider: Authenticating using a Service Principal

-Terraform supports authenticating to Azure through a Service Principal.
+Terraform supports authenticating to Azure Stack through a Service Principal.
 At this time this is the only supported authentication method for Azure Stack.

 ## Creating a Service Principal